 Investors use single stock and stock market index futures as a tool for hedging against risks, speculations, or simply for trading.
 They are also an indicator of the confidence and sentiments of investors in the market.
 Single stock futures are a hedge against the future price of the stock.
 While stock market index futures track the movements of an index.

 Stock futures are derivative financial contracts that create an obligation to buy or sell a stock at a specific price and date in the future.
 They are useful for investors who have a considerable investment in one or few stocks.
 They want to cover their risk position in case of an adverse stock price movement in the future.

 Similarly, stock market index futures create an obligation to trade on the basis of an underlying index and its movements.
 They are not deliverable at the expiry of their term.
 Investors just settle their position on such futures in cash.
-They also help investors to take positions on indexes and hedge their risks.
-People use these contracts for speculative purposes as well to make quick profits as there is no physical delivery and only cash settlement.
+They also help investors take positions on specified indexes and hedge their risks.
+People use these contracts for speculative purposes as well as to make quick profits as there is no physical delivery and only cash settlement.

 Frequently Asked Questions (FAQs)

-A futures contract is a legally binding contract that creates an obligation for the concerned parties to trade into an asset at a price, and on a pre-decided date.
+A futures contract is a legally binding contract that creates an obligation for the concerned parties to trade into an asset at a price and on a pre-decided date.

 Various types of futures contracts include:

 1. Commodities futures